Tropical functions on a skeleton: Finite generation and Lipschitz functions in

-Now we would like to use our cell decomposition and our separation hyperplanes to build affine functions that will appear in the $(\ell,+)$-combination we are seeking for describing $g$.
-For this purpose, the inclusion $g(D(M))\subseteq M_0^m$ will be crucial.
+We will now use the separating hyperplanes provided by Proposition \ref{prop:cell} to build affine functions that will appear in the $(\ell,+)$-combination we are seeking for describing $g$.
+For this purpose, the inclusion $g(D(M))\subseteq M_0$ will be crucial.